BinomialLLC/basis_universal/README.md

 `basisu -comp_level 2 x.png`

-On some rare images (ones with blue sky gradients come to bind), you may need to increase the ETC1S `-comp_level` setting, which ranges from 1,6.
+On some rare images (ones with blue sky gradients come to mind), you may need to increase the ETC1S `-comp_level` setting, which ranges from 1,6.
 This controls the amount of overall effort the encoder uses to optimize the ETC1S codebooks and the compressed data stream.
 Higher comp_level's are *significantly* slower.

 - To manually set the ETC1S codebook sizes (instead of using -quality, or the older -q options), with a higher codebook generation level (this is useful with texture video):